 Light – As with all gardening, plants need a lot of sunlight to thrive.
 Generally, plants do well with 10-12 hours of sunlight per day.
 While an unobstructed window with southern exposure may suffice, supplemental light is often needed.
 See our page on grow lights to compare options.

 Temperature – Stable temperatures for growing hydroponics are required.
 60-80 degree ranges work for most plants grown hydroponically, with 70-75 degrees is ideal.

 Nutrients – A good nutrient solution is essential to successful hydroponics.
 While some vertical towers already include nutrients with purchase of the vertical hydroponic tower, others do not. (for example, General Hydroponics – Flora Bloom Fertilizer )

 pH adjusters – Different plants may require different pH levels, so adjusters are often necessary for controlling acid levels within the grow tower (for example, General Hydroponics – 1415 Control Kit)

 Grow mediums – While the nutrient solution provides the nourishment in hydroponic grow towers, grow mediums act as a support for the plant and its root system, while also providing aeration and drainage.
 Some vertical grow system include grow mediums with purchase of the kit, while others do not.
 See our hydroponic grow mediums page.

 Air-flow – Indoor grow towers may benefit from oscillating fans, or ceiling fans, as they are helpful in maintaining good air-flow surrounding your plants and their root system.
 Advanced vertical towers often have oxygenating features within their hydration systems, which help provide oxygen in the root system.

 Choosing a Hydroponic Vertical Grow Tower

 Ready to choose a hydroponic grow system?
-Let’s first review a few of the advanced hydroponic grow towers available on Amazon, and then look at a mid-range and basic model for comparison.
+Let’s first review a few of the advanced hydroponic grow towers available, and then look at a mid-range and basic model for comparison.